Labbi-Ahmed/spring-boot-learningProject/spring-boot-RestAPI/README.md

+# Autheticate By user and pass
-# Authentication user : labib
+Authentication user : labib
-# Authentication Passowrd: 1234
+Authentication Passowrd: 1234

 # The RestAPI url are
 1. https://myfirst-spring-boot-backend-app.onrender.com/api/v1/users ( it a GET request for retriveAllUsers
 2. https://myfirst-spring-boot-backend-app.onrender.com/api/v1/users/1001 ( GET a request for retriveUserById
 3. https://myfirst-spring-boot-backend-app.onrender.com/api/v1/users/1001/posts ( GET a request for retriveUser'sPosts with the user id 1001